 Examples of Picklists to Create in cell Drop Downs

 The creation of a Picklist is the same, no matter which method you choose.
 All are entries in an attribute on a specific element.
-What is entered though, is different:
+To create a standard picklist, create a new attribute called “Picklist” and then enter one of the following in the attribute against the relevant element:

 - Static: enter: